Receding Ice Leaves Canadas Polar Bears At Rising Risk - UrduPoint

 Sometimes the animals have to be sedated, then winched up by a helicopter to be transported to the north, or kept in a cage until winter, when they can again feed on the bay.

-Churchill's only "prison" is inhabited entirely by bears, a hangar whose 28 cells can fill up in the autumn as the creatures maraud in mass around town while waiting for the ice to re-form in November.
+Churchill's only "prison" is inhabited entirely by bears, a hangar of 28 cells that can fill up in the autumn as the creatures maraud in mass around town while waiting for the ice to re-form in November.

 - Planet's air conditioning - The fate of the polar bear should alarm everyone, says Flavio Lehner, a climate scientist at Cornell University who was part of the expedition, because the Arctic is a good "barometer" of the planet's health.